Libki/libki-server/README.md

 make install
 ```
 ### Install and configure MySQL for Libki
+* Switch back to your admin account ( i.e. the one you created the libki user with ) to set up your database.
 * Install the mysql-server Debian package
 ```bash
 sudo apt-get install mysql-server